Kurtis Guthrie: Accrington Stanley

 After one season with Trinity, Accrington Stanley took Guthrie on a two-week trial, scoring against Premier League side Blackburn Rovers in his first pre-season friendly appearance for the club.
 He signed a one-year contract with the League Two side with the option of a further year on 19 July 2011.
 He made his professional debut on the opening day of the 2011–12 season in a 0–0 away draw at Northampton Town on 6 August.
-In November 2011, Accrington manager John Coleman sent Guthrie out on loan to Conference Premier side Southport until January 2012 in order to get more match experience.
+In November 2011, Accrington manager John Coleman sent Guthrie out on loan to Conference Premier side Southport until January 2012 to get more match experience.
 He scored his first goal in senior football on 3 December, as Southport recorded a 2–1 win over Alfreton Town at Haig Avenue.
 He made five appearances for Southport, scoring one goal before returning to Accrington.
-Guthrie played 16 games for Accrington in the 2011–12 season but was released by recently appointed manager Paul Cook in May 2012.
+Guthrie played 16 games for Accrington in the 2011–12 season.
+He was released by recently appointed manager Paul Cook in May 2012.
 Speaking in February 2017, Guthrie said that his career ultimately benefited from leaving the Crown Ground as "I started from scratch all over again [in non-League] and rebuilt myself".